SLB-Pizza/radio-pizza/HMBK-CMS-guide.md

 ## In Progress

 - Switching from a mix to the live broadcast; test button programmed, "live" layout and switch button styling in progress
-- Adjusting navbar background colors when nav menu is open; testing nav menu bar color changes
+- Adjusting navbar background colors when touchscreen nav menu is open; testing nav menu bar color changes

---
+## Upcoming

+- Integrating 'Eurostile' as main site font - headings and titles
+- Choosing complementary font for subtitles and text blocks
+- More site color palette testing/expansion
+  - We current have a three-color palette:
+    - Halfmoon Pink - #f600ff
+    - White
+    - Black
+  - Would like to add two more accent colors - five total

+We'd love to hear your feedback!

+---

+@edrickchu2 @surfallah @richarddominguez10

 ## Switching from Mix to Live Broadcast